main image

 Using the California Victim Compensation Board portal linked here, you can begin the process of your application.

 Once you submit your initial application, you can create an online account to enter all the information required and receive assistance throughout the process.
 Through the portal, you can submit all bills and documents that are needed to show how much aid you require as a result of the crime.
-CalVCB has a customer support department built into their online program to answer questions and help guide you through the process if it is needed.
+CalVCB has a customer support department built into its online program to answer questions and help guide you through the process if it is needed.

 If you need additional assistance, you may call the CalVCB phone number 800-777-9229.
-For a full list of crimes covered and more information about eligibility visit the CalVCB website here.
+For a full list of crimes covered and more information about eligibility, visit the CalVCB website here.

-Can I still Sue in Civil Court?
+Can I Still Sue in Civil Court?

 Author

-Legal Educator at JusticeDirect.
+Attorney at JusticeDirect.
 Camila holds a law degree and is a certified mediator.
 Her passion is breaking down complicated legal processes so that people without an attorney can get justice.